Frequently Asked Health Care Questions

 C – Medicare Advantage, premiums of which you pay to the company you choose

-D – Prescription Drug plan providing 3 tiers of coverage
+D – Prescription Drug plan usually providing a 5 tier formulary.

 I spend 5 or 6 months outside of PA each year.
 What must I do to be sure my insurance will follow me?